dof-dss/nicsdru_dept/README.md

 Listing key migrations: `lando drush migrate:status --tag=dept_sites`

-> NB: migration order is important.
+NB: migration order is important.
 The `migrate-scripts/migrate.sh` script outlines the correct sequence of migrations to run and is executed via platform.sh cron every night for a progressive top-up of changes.

+> Do NOT use the `--sync` flag on migrate import tasks.
+This causes a full migration rollback and re-import which can cause confusion for site users, irregularities with other content and can be tricky and time consuming to correct.

 ### Points of interest